Piezophile

 Though the high hydrostatic pressure has deleterious effects on organisms growing at atmospheric pressure, these organisms which are solely found at high pressure habitats at deep sea in fact need high pressures for their optimum growth.
-Often their growth is inhibited at much higher pressures (such as 100MPa) compared to those organisms which normally grow at low pressures.
+Often their growth is able to continue at much higher pressures (such as 100MPa) compared to those organisms which normally grow at low pressures.